macisamuele/WebApplicationClient/README.md

 The client provides an Asynchronous pattern to avoid to wrap it inside android.os.AsyncTask, android.content.Loader, java.lang.Thread or similar structures.

+### Usage
+The best way to use this Client is to install it on your local Maven Repository.
+In order to do that you should run `mvn install` in the project WebApplicationClient directory.
+An other alternative is to download the jar file inside the WebApplicationClient directory and include it as external library in your application.

+**TODO** soon will be available a public maven repository in order to provide directly a maven and gradle dependency

 ### Client Definition
 For the definition of a "real" client it is suggested to define an extension of the WebApplicationClient class that defines the real client parameter.